 Think of your home as the body of a being and your front door as the mouth.
 The mouth lets in all the nourishment.
 Feng Shui is based on the Chinese concept of Chi.
 Chi is the life-force energy that’s inside us and all around us in Nature.
 Feng Shui is about balancing the chi flow of the space to support the chi of the people living there.
 If you’re my client or have taken my workshops you’ve probably already heard me talk a lot about chi flow!

-Placing your furniture in the commanding position can make life so much easier.
+Placing your furniture in the commanding position can make your life so much easier.

 In the diagram, the desks in position A, B and C are examples of the commanding position.
 In this position:

 - you can see life and opportunities coming to you

 - puts you in control of the situation